-- Public Land Using publicly-owned vacant and under-utilized land for workforce housing to catalyze development, make it financially feasible and provide public oversight to achieve the type, amenities, and price point of housing needed. - Employer Assisted Housing (EAH) -- Providing housing units, help finding housing, down payment funds, rent/mortgage subsidy, master leasing of rental units, or relocation assistance.
-Employers can provide land and partner in development of new housing. - Property Management Contracting to manage rental units the public sector hires private firm or private sector hires public/non-profit.
-Could be used with employer assisted housing and conversion of short-term rentals to long-term rentals. - Workforce Housing with No Income/Price Restrictions -- Providing workforce housing with few restrictions other than employment, which allows developers to charge what local residents can bear; "lite" deed restrictions are typically placed on higher-priced homes for middle- to upper-income residents, excluding purchase for second/vacation homes.
+- Public Land Using publicly-owned vacant and under-utilized land for workforce housing to catalyze development.
+Use of public land makes projects financially feasible and provides public oversight to achieve the type, amenities, and price point of housing needed. - Employer Assisted Housing (EAH) Employers help employees by providing housing units, help finding housing, down payment funds and/or rent/mortgage subsidies.
+Employers could offer master leasing of rental units, or relocation assistance.
+Employers can also provide land and partner in development of new housing. - Property Management Contracting to manage rental units the public sector hires private firm or private sector hires public/non-profit.
+This could be used with employer assisted housing and conversion of short-term rentals to long-term rentals. - Workforce Housing with No Income/Price Restrictions -- Providing workforce housing with few restrictions other than employment, which allows developers to charge what local residents can bear.
+A "lite" deed restriction could be placed on higher-priced homes for middle- to upper-income residents, excluding their purchase for second/vacation homes.

-- Home Buyer Assistance Down payment or mortgage buy down assistance in the form of grants or second mortgages to assist qualified buyers to purchase market or deed restricted homes. - Conversion of Short-term Rentals into Longterm Rentals - Cities and resort communities across the country have become increasingly concerned about the loss of long-term rentals from conversion into short-term rentals (STRs), and are exploring/attempting ways to provide incentives for property owners to convert units that were vacant or rented short-term into long-term rentals for local households.
+- Home Buyer Assistance Down payment or mortgage buy down assistance in the form of grants or second mortgages to assist qualified buyers to purchase market or deed restricted homes. - Conversion of Short-term Rentals into Longterm Rentals - Cities and resort communities across the country have become increasingly concerned about the conversion of long-term rentals into short-term rentals (STRs), and are exploring/attempting ways to provide incentives for property owners to convert units vacant or STR units into long-term rentals for local households.
 (Also see following section on Complementary Strategies for STR Compliance.)